informatics-isi-edu/facebase-docs/docs/_docs/human-data/renewing.md

 - [FaceBase Data Access Request Renewal Form (pdf)]({{ "/assets/files/2026-01-21_FaceBase_DAR-Renewal_Analog-Form_final.pdf" | relative_url }})

-!!! note You will soon be able to submit a request for renewal from the online DAC process you used to process the original request.
+<p style="background-color:#fcf8e3;padding:15px;"><strong>Note:</strong> You will soon be able to submit a request for renewal from the online DAC process you used to process the original request.</p>

 If you have any questions regarding this process or need help with downloads please contact the FaceBase Help Desk via email: help AT facebase DOT org.